 Her other TV work includes presenting on The Book Show (Sky Arts), Secret Life Of… (Yesterday, UK and History, Canada) and Inside the World of Henry VIII (History, UK), and appearances on The One Show (BBC 1), BBC Breakfast (BBC1), Newsnight (BBC2), The Great British Weather Show (BBC 1), The Last Days of Anne Boleyn (BBC 2), GMTV (ITV), Sky News, Museum Secrets (Yesterday, UK and History, Canada), BBC News, ITV London etc. She regularly appeared on Time Team’s Season 20, (2013, Channel 4).
 As a royal historian, she commentated live from a studio at Buckingham Palace on the Royal Wedding for CTV, and on the birth of HRH Prince George of Cambridge for BBC News, BBC World, NBS, Sky News, LBC and BBC Radio 5 Live.
 Details of all these and more can be found under the TV & Radio tab.

-Her radio work includes presenting BBC Radio 3′s The Essay, presenter’s friend on BBC Radio 5 Live and LBC, and appearances on BBC Radio 4′s Today Programme, Front Row, Making History and Six O’Clock News, BBC Radio 5 Live, LBC, NPR and many local radio stations.
+Her radio work includes presenting BBC Radio 3′s The Essay, presenter’s friend on BBC Radio 5 Live and LBC, and appearances on BBC Radio 4′s Today programme, Front Row, Making History and the Six O’Clock News, BBC Radio 5 Live, LBC, NPR and many local radio stations.

-Suzannah’s latest book, A Visitor’s Companion to Tudor England, was published by Ebury in March 2012.
+Suzannah’s latest book, A Visitor’s Companion to Tudor England, was published by Ebury in March 2012, and came out in paperback in 2015.
 Suzannah is also the author of 1536: The Year that Changed Henry VIII (Lion Hudson, 2009), the co-author of Henry VIII: 500 Facts (Historic Royal Palaces, 2009), and co-editor of a collection of essays, Henry VIII and the Court: Art, Politics and Performance, (Ashgate, 2013).

-She is currently writing a book on the lives of women in sixteenth-century France.
+Next on the list is a book on the lives of women in sixteenth-century France.
 It was her journal article on this material, ‘Crossing Boundaries: Women’s Gossip, Insults and Violence in Sixteenth-Century France’ in French History (Vol 25, No. 4), that was awarded a US prize for historical scholarship – the Nancy Lyman Roelker Prize – by the Sixteenth Century Society in 2012.

 Suzannah’s CV, including a list of publications, is available upon request.